-The thyroid gland hormones influence almost all of the metabolic processes in your body, controlling the way your body breaks down food, and either uses that energy immediately or stores it for the future.
-They regulate your body’s metabolism by telling organs how fast or slowly they should work.
+The thyroid gland hormones influence almost all of the metabolic processes in your body, controlling the way your body breaks down food.
+Your body either uses that energy immediately or stores it for the future.
+The hormones regulate your body’s metabolism by telling organs how fast or slowly they should work.
 Thyroid hormones also affect your heart, muscles, bones, and cholesterol.
 So thyroid imbalance can affect your whole body in one way or another.

 Symptoms of thyroid disease

 Symptoms of a thyroid problem include too much energy or depression, fatigue, and weight gain.

 - feel nervous, moody, weak, or tired

-- Your hands may shake, your heart may beat fast, or you may have problems breathing
+- have shaky hands, your heart may beat fast, or you may have problems breathing

-- You may be sweaty or have warm, red, itchy skin
+- be sweaty or have warm, red, itchy skin

 - have more bowel movements than usual

-- You may have fine, soft hair that is falling out
+- have fine, soft hair that is falling out

 - feel tired, weak, and/or depressed